MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Experimental Results

 \subsection{Classification Evaluation}

-As previously stated, we have compiled a dataset for classifying dynamic and static feature points, consisting of over 50,000 feature points.
+We have compiled a dataset to classify dynamic and static feature points, consisting of over 50,000 feature points.
 This dataset enables the direct evaluation of various dynamic and static feature classification methods, eliminating the need for indirect comparisons based on metrics from the SLAM field.
 Direct evaluation is advantageous as it is less influenced by other factors within the SLAM system, resulting in more reliable and accurate experimental outcomes.

 Our experiment involves the assessment of various methods for feature discrimination, including our MLP based dynamic and static feature discriminator, Support Vector Machine (SVM), a method akin to PointSLOT, a method similar to CFP-SLAM, and a method focusing solely on epipolar error.
 SVM is a well-established classification technique in machine learning, widely used in text and hypertext categorization, image classification, and satellite data classification.
 In this study, SVM from the Scikit-learn library \cite{pedregosa2011scikit} is directly employed, trained, and evaluated on the dataset.
 Additionally, two classification methods for dynamic and static feature points, similar to PointSLOT and CFP-SLAM, are implemented in Python due to the unavailability of their source code.
+The MLP based method and SVM are trained on the same training set, and all five methods are tested on the same testing set.
+The training set, testing set and validation set are obtained through the data split method in Section \ref{subsec:data_col}.
+Experimental results presented in Table \ref{table1} are the best performance in the testing set of collected dataset by fine-tuning the hyper-parameters of the methods.
 The PointSLOT solely focuses on re-projection error, while the CFP-SLAM considered epipolar error in addition.
 Furthermore, a discrimination method concentrating solely on epipolar error is also implemented.
 The evaluation of these methods is based on the metrics of Accuracy and F1-score.
 Accuracy reflects the model's predictive correctness, with true positive (TP), false positive (FP), true negative (TN), and false negative (FN) used to denote classification outcomes..
 And the Accuracy is described as following:

 The F1-Score is a measure of the predictive performance of the model.
 It is the harmonic mean of the Precision and Recall.
 The Precision and Recall indicated correct identified proportion of positive identifications and correct proportion of actual positives respectively.
 Thus, the F1-Score symmetrically represents both precision and recall in one metric.
 It can be described as follows